 Throughout the pedestrian island, walking along the narrow streets, through the squares and around the churches and the many stores and boutiques, shopping is a pleasure.
 The first stop is usually for souvenirs.
 Then, perhaps a jewel, a typical artisan product, ceramics, brand-name clothing or perfume.

-Rimini does have it’s own airport but only Ryan Air fly there and the flights are only from London-Stansted and are seasonal.
+Rimini does have it’s own airport but only Ryan Air fly there from London-Stansted and the flights are seasonal.

 The nearest airport which has regular flights is Ancona which is 53 miles away.
 Ryan Air fly there from London-Stansted.